CTSRD-CHERI/cherios/README.md

 ### Notes

 CheriOS-microkernel is still in a early state.
+It is liable to crash on startup on occasion.
+Some annoyances you might hit:

-A crashing propogram will print a backtrace and then panic the kernel.
-There is currently no dynamic-linker, all dynamic linker is performed by hand written code.
+*There is currently no distinction as to which programs are cruical to system operation.
+A crashing program (on in fact any user assert) will print a backtrace, and then just panic the kernel.
+*There is currently no dynamic-linker, all dynamic linking is performed by hand written / macro generated code.
+See cheriplt.h for helpful macros.
+*The block cache does not write back.
+If you want a persistant file store, remove the cache.
+*There is no interpreter.
+If you want input use the filesystem and/or TCP.

 ### Tips and tricks